DAHP-MC/Spells-Api/CONTRIBUTING.md

 - Suggested but not mandatory to be part of Dumbledore's Army Minecraft Server.
 - When creating issues please label then as _bug_ or _feature_ accordingly.
 - All contributions are provided under Apache 2.0 license.
+- All additions should have an applicable unit test provided for the change.

 # Spell Addition
 - When creating spells please describe them in the _Details of Feature_ portion of the issue.